Soontosh/DepScopeAIDeployment/README.md

 ##### *Figure: Sample clinical report*
 <img src="readme-images/clinical_report.png" alt="logo" height="300">

-Clinicians first connect their Zoom account to the web application and agree to the necessary terms, consenting that their clinical interview recordings may be processed by the DepScope applicatoin.
-This is done through the Zoom Appli cation Programming Interface (API).
+Clinicians first connect their Zoom account to the web application and agree to the necessary terms, consenting that their clinical interview recordings may be processed by the DepScope application.
+This is done through the Zoom Application Programming Interface (API).
 From there, any time a clinical interview concludes over Zoom, a webhook is sent to the DepScope backend.
 The recording is then retrieved from the Zoom servers for preprocessing, model inference, and clinical report generation via GPT-4.
 Clinical reports contain a summary of the interview, detailing all key points and a justification for why the diagnosis was drawn.
 Reports additionally contain the confidence of the model in the classification, which is output by the sigmoid activation function.
 This processing is done asychronously through Celery and Redis.
 Reports populate the clinician dashboard.

 ### SWE Stack
 <div style="display: flex; align-items: center; height: 100px;">